benslack19/benslack19.github.io/_posts/2024-04-12-party-planning.md

 # A user-friendly function
 OK!
 So it now looks like we have our final, exact distribution for the sum of all variables, what Butler and Stephens called $S$.
 We can make the production of this distribution much more user friendly with another couple of functions.
-Let's produce this by passing in our dataframe.
+Passing in our dataframe, we will produce a list of dictionaries, where each dictionary is a group's probability distribution.
+Then this list will be passed into a second function to give our [final answer](https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExMW0ydHZ2bWdkZ2syM21uMDN4b3J5dXlpN2s0MmpteTg2dmZnemtxZyZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/tgro6ounLJHvBR7QwU/giphy.gif).
+You can see at the `assert` statement that gives us the same answer that we derived above, step-by-step.

 ```python